๐Ÿ™๏ธPublic Economics

 Positive Externalities

-• Benefits spill over to third parties who aren't part of the transaction—the classic case of social benefits exceeding private benefits
+• Benefits spill over to third parties who aren't part of the transaction.
+Social benefits exceed private benefits.

-• Market underproduction occurs because producers only respond to private incentives, not the full MSBMSB (marginal social benefit)
+• Market underproduction occurs because producers only respond to private incentives, not the full marginal social benefit (MSBMSB).
+The market equilibrium quantity falls short of the socially optimal quantity.

-• Policy response typically involves subsidies or public provision to close the gap between private and socially optimal output
+• Policy response typically involves subsidies or direct public provision to close the gap between private and socially optimal output.
+Education is a classic example: your schooling raises productivity and civic participation for everyone around you, not just your own earnings.

 Negative Externalities

-• Market overproduction results because producers ignore external costs, producing where PMC=PMBPMC = PMB rather than SMC=SMBSMC = SMB
+• Market overproduction results because producers ignore external costs, producing where PMC=PMBPMC = PMB rather than where SMC=SMBSMC = SMB.
+The wedge between private and social marginal cost is the externality itself.

-• Policy tools include Pigouvian taxes, regulations, or tradable permits to internalize the external cost
+• Policy tools include Pigouvian taxes, regulations, or tradable permits to internalize the external cost.
+A Pigouvian tax set equal to the marginal external cost at the optimal quantity shifts the private cost curve up to align with the social cost curve.

-Compare: Positive vs. Negative Externalities—both represent divergence between private and social outcomes, but they push in opposite directions.
+Compare: Positive vs. Negative Externalities both represent divergence between private and social outcomes, but they push in opposite directions.
 Positive externalities call for encouraging more activity; negative externalities call for discouraging it.
-If an FRQ asks you to draw welfare triangles, remember: negative externalities create deadweight loss from overproduction, positive from underproduction.
+If you're asked to draw welfare triangles, remember: negative externalities create deadweight loss from overproduction, positive from underproduction.

 By Source: Production vs. Consumption